How To Retire At 63 With Dividend Champions

 Ted and Mary

 One of the most popular segments has been about Ted and Mary, who have returned to show how they are going to deal with retirement.
 It saddens me to hear retirees state they need a 14% return per year.
 Retirees need to know how to plan cash flows, build a steady portfolio, and what to expect in the future.
 Trying to sustain a 14% return would require an insane amount of volatility and risk.
 It would be a rocky portfolio which would risk significant losses.
-Ted and Mary, this time around, are going to get by on a dividend champion portfolio, Ted working a relaxing job, and taking social security out early.
+Ted and Mary, this time around, are going to get by on a Dividend Champion portfolio, Ted working a relaxing job and taking social security out early.

-Skip to 'building a portfolio' if you don't care about Ted and Mary's unique situation.
+Skip to "Building a portfolio" if you don't care about Ted and Mary's unique situation.

 Building the plan

 Ted and Mary face situations many readers may face.
 They aren't professional investors and weren't able to save up an enormous amount of money for retirement.
 Ted made a material amount of money as an accountant for car dealerships for 30 years.
-Mary worked her dream job for most of her life helping run a non-profit organization.
-Her income wasn't nearly as much so she is relying on spousal benefits.
+Mary worked her dream job for most of her life, helping run a non-profit organization.
+Her income wasn't nearly as much, so she is relying on spousal benefits.

 Ted and Mary were both born in 1954 and are already 63 years old.
 It would've been nice if Ted and Mary could have waited several more years for the maximum benefit of social security, but they aren't going to be able to.
 The only way they could live off their retirement of $460,000 with their current lifestyle would be to search for risky investments.
 Both know this wouldn't be a good idea and want to go the safe route and just take social security out early instead of risking their portfolio.

-Normally taking social security would be a losing proposition.
+Normally, taking social security would be a losing proposition.
 However, Ted and Mary are focused more on the next decade and are not convinced they will need to plan 30 years out.
 Whether retirees should take social security early depends on how long they expect to live and the relevant cost of waiting for payments.
-If they had significant amounts of credit card debt, then it would make more sense to take social security early.
+If they had significant amounts of credit card debt, it would make more sense to take social security early.
 Regardless, Ted and Mary decided filing for social security benefits immediately was the right choice for them.

-The couple have five ways they've decided to bring in cash or cut expenses.
+The couple have five ways they've decided to bring in cash or cut expenses:

 - Mary has spent a lot of time reading on Seeking Alpha and has decided that her favorite way to invest is in companies which have a long track record of raising their dividends.
-Mary gave Ted all her research and he also agreed that dividend investing is the best route to take.
-If they are able to live off the dividends and keep the rest invested for another decade or two then they will be in good shape.
+Mary gave Ted all her research, and he also agreed that dividend investing is the best route to take.
+If they are able to live off the dividends and keep the rest invested for another decade or two, then they will be in good shape.

 - Ted worked a great job for 30 years as an accountant, but the stress of working 50-hour weeks has caught up to him.
-Ted has decided to take a relaxing job and drive a shuttle for a hospital at $15 an hour.
-Ted enjoys driving around and conversing with all the hospital staff and really enjoys his job.
+He has decided to take a relaxing job and drive a shuttle for a hospital at $15 an hour.
+He enjoys driving around and conversing with all the hospital staff and really enjoys his job.
 Ted plans to only work 20 hours a week to stay below the earnings threshold for reduced social security payments.
 You can read more about that here.

 - Ted and Mary have decided to take out social security early so they won't need to tap into their retirement or choose investments which are too risky and may land them in a horrible situation.